ungoldman/tinystore/README.md

 ### `.clear()`

-`.clear()` will remove the item from storage, if enabled, and reset the session object.
+Removes the item from storage, if enabled, and resets the `.session` object.

 ```js
 store.clear()